 Test 1: The evaluator configured the TOE to allow and log network traffic for a valid TCP session.
 The evaluator started transmitting packets from a test server to establish a valid TCP session.
 The packets being sent were constructed such that they would be permitted to pass through the TOE.
 During the TCP session negotiation, packets with invalid flags are injected at various points in the exchange.
 The evaluator ensured by examining the TOE logs and viewing captured packets, that the packets with incorrect flags were discarded as not being part of the session.
-The evaluator also sent packets with incorrect source and destination addresses, incorrect source and destination ports, and incorrect flags and sequence numbers.
-The evaluator confirmed (through logs and packet captures) that all non-matching packets are not treated as part of the established session.
+The evaluator also sent packets with incorrect source and destination addresses, incorrect flags and packet captures) that all non-matching packets are not treated as part of the established session.